-- 14.1 Students who wish to apply for a change of degree registration relating to the current academic year must submit a completed degree transfer application form to the Registry by the deadlines published annually on the Registry website. - 14.2 Applications for a change of degree registration after the deadlines will only be considered in exceptional cases.
-Late applications must be agreed by Programme Convenor and approved by the Associate Director Teaching Quality (Undergraduate) or Associate Director Teaching Quality (Postgraduate Taught) prior to submission to the Registry.
+14.1 Students who wish to apply for a change of degree registration relating to the current academic year must submit a completed degree transfer application form to the Registry by the deadlines published annually on the Registry website.
+Changes to degree registration after deadlines will be considered in exceptional circumstances via the usual procedure for the suspension of regulations.